 Activities in Lake Mburo National Park

-The famous boat cruise on Lake Mburo, to see crocodiles, hippos, cormorants, fish eagle, pelicans, herons and many birds’ species.
-Game drives along the Park to see the animals the Impala, Zebra, Kazuma or Lakeside tracks).
-Nature walk-foot safaris and bird watching, Horse biking, cycling and visit to communities and cultural sites like the Igongo cultural centre which provide good stopover to tourists.
+The famous boat cruise on Lake Mburo, to see crocodiles, hippos, cormorants, fish eagle, pelicans, herons, and many bird’s species.
+Game drives along the park to see the animals the Impala, Zebra, Kazuma, or Lakeside tracks).
+Nature walk-foot safaris and bird watching, Horse biking, cycling, and a visit to communities and cultural sites like the Igongo cultural center which provide good stopover to tourists.

 Accessibility to Lake Mburo National Park

 Lake Mburo National Park lies between the towns of Masaka and Mbarara in western Uganda, 228 km from Kampala – about 3½ hrs drives.
 Two gates enter the park from the Mbarara road.
-Approaching from Kampala, the turning to Nshara gate is 13 kms past Lyantonde.
-The junction for Sanga gate is at Sanga trading centre, 27 kms past Lyantonde.
-Both junctions are clearly signposted.
-It is about 20 minutes drive from either gate to Rwonyo.
+Approaching from Kampala, the turning to Nshara gate is 13 km past Lyantonde.
+The junction for Sanga gate is at Sanga trading center, 27 km past Lyantonde.
+Both junctions are signposted.
+It is about a 20-minute drive from either gate to Rwonyo.

 Accommodation facilities in Lake Mburo National Park

-At this park a number of accommodation facilities are provided and these include the Mihingo lodge, Mantana Camp (Luxury) Mburo safari lodge, Arcadia cottages (Mid-range) and Rwonyo tented camp, camping facilities (Budget).
+At this park, several accommodation facilities are provided, and these include the Mihingo Lodge, Mantana Camp (Luxury) Mburo safari lodge, Arcadia cottages (Mid-range), and Rwonyo tented camp, camping facilities (Budget).